Chicago Rear-End Accident Lawyer

 Who Is Liable in Rear-End Collisions in Illinois?

 In Illinois, the driver who rear-ends another vehicle is typically presumed to be liable for the collision.
-This presumption arises because Illinois law mandates that drivers must maintain a safe following distance, allowing enough time to stop safely if the vehicle ahead slows down or stops.
-If a rear-end collision occurs, it often indicates that the trailing driver was either following too closely, distracted, or driving too fast for the conditions.
+This presumption arises because Illinois law requires drivers to maintain a safe following distance.
+If a rear-end crash occurs, it often indicates that the trailing driver was following too closely, distracted, or driving too fast for conditions.

 Common Causes of Rear-End Accidents